-• Corporate is king (individualism and consolidation): Consolidation is the name of the game in this setting.
+- Corporate is king (individualism and consolidation): Consolidation is the name of the game in this setting.
 The pressure on workers to perform is omnipresent.
 Many workers are willing to use augmenting technologies, medications, and implants to increase their productivity and reap the benefits of a corporate job.
-Inequality increases as those without corporate jobs fall further and further behind.
+Inequality increases as those without corporate jobs fall further and further behind. - Companies care (collectivism and consolidation): In this scenario, only the companies that fulfill their social responsibilities can compete.
+Responsible business practices, such as minimizing environmental damage and providing humane work conditions, become integral to companies' branding strategies.
+Workers are increasingly loyal to socially responsible firms, with many working for the same company their entire lives.